 Also worth knowing is that Motion works best if you're willing to let it take the wheel.
 If you're someone who likes to manually shuffle tasks around, the automation will feel like it's fighting you rather than helping.

 Motion offers a free trial.
 Individual plans start at $49/month, with a lower annual rate available.
-Team plans start at $29/user/month, adding shared project management, collaborative planning, and centralized billing.
+Team plans start at $29/user/month and include shared project management, collaborative planning, and centralized billing.

 What it does: Reclaim is an AI calendar assistant that automatically schedules time for tasks, habits, meetings, and breaks.